Every gardener should have a flower press to preserve the beauty of their flowers and leaves.

 Once the press is totally cool, you can carefully check the flowers or leaves.
 If they do not appear to be completely dry, put them back in for another minute or so.
 Then proceed with the same cooling down time.
 I tried this method out a couple of times but much prefer my wooden flower press, but if you are looking for pressed flowers quickly this is the way to go.

 It includes the pressing instructions for a traditional press and a microwave press and is where I got my info for making the cardboard flower press.
 This book has good instructions for pressing flowers in the microwave.
 It also has many projects that you can create with your pressed flowers.
+The lovely illustrations show you various ways of combining pressed flowers and leaves to make attractive designs.

 Various methods are explained for creating projects … all over gluing, adding essential oils and adding laminating film.
 There are numerous projects included as well from cards, drawer liners, wooden boxes, decorating furniture, beautiful picture frames, colourful flower pots and more.